Hoc opus, hic liber est: Nigel Short’s ‘Winning’ and other chess books

 Masterpieces and Dramas of the Soviet Championship Volume 1 (1920– 1937) by Sergey Voronkov, published by Elk and Ruby, with a foreword by former World Champion and one of the greatest chess players in history, Garry Kasparov.
 This book fully lives up to its title: the daunting problems of organising anything in the chaotic times of the post-Russian Revolution.
 The tournaments were of high quality (greats such as Alexander Alekhine, Efim Bogoljubov and Mikhail Botvinnik were amongst the winners) and there are many historical, dramatic, and competitive games to enjoy.
 A book of considerable importance, but also an absorbing read.

 Next, Smyslov, Bronstein, Geller, Taimanov and Averbakh by the prolific American Grandmaster, Andrew Soltis, published by McFarland.
 Subtitled ‘A Chess Multibiography with 220 Games’ , Soltis says he wanted to explore the lives of five exceptionally talented chess players, but very different men, who survived the horrors of the Second World War and of the brutal Soviet regime and why only one of them, Vasily Smyslov, became World Champion.
 The way their lives entwined in the competitive, political, Russian chess world after the World War II is fascinating.
-Interested readers may find , the sole surviving member of the quintet here.
+Interested readers may find my column on Yuri Averbakh , the sole surviving member of the quintet here.

 The Chess Saga of Fridrik Olafsson by Oystein Brekke, published by Norske Sjakkforlag.
 A tribute to the Icelandic Grandmaster who, besides being strong enough to play in the 1959 Candidates’ Tournament, is an iconic figure in his native Iceland.
 An elegant attacking player, the book contains 118 games, many annotated by Olafsson himself.
 The book is much more than a collection of games; many writers contribute to describe his long life (87 years) and varied career, not all in chess.
 A Saga indeed and an affectionate and beautiful book in every way.